Savamala: Interbellum

 As the first building in Belgrade with elevators, the massive building which hosted the Ministry of Transportation was built from 1927 to 1931.
 At modern 6 Nemanjina Street, and in front of the square-park Hajduk Veljkov Venac, designed by Svetozar Jovanović, it was the largest building in the Kingdom of Yugoslavia and the largest ministry building in the Balkans.
 Heavy fighting occurred around the building in October 1944, during the liberation of Belgrade, as it was the last stand of the German army.
 The building was damaged, too.
 After the war, the building hosts headquarters of the Serbian Railways.
 The lot covers 5,500 m2, while the total floor area covers 16,000 m2.
 The monumental, square building, designed in eclectic and neo-classicist style, is domineered by the clock tower above the central tympanum of the front façade.
 It has distinctive figures of Atlas on its side, two artificial stone sculptures at the entrance (male, holding a flywheel, and female, holding the railway's symbol), and numerous other stone sculptures by Toma Rosandić, Dragomir Arambašić, Živojin Lukić, Lojze Dolinar and Risto Stijović.
 The building was declared a cultural monument in 2007.

 Already after the war, plans were made for further filling of the area next to the railway, in order to expand cargo section of the station, but they were put on hold.
 In the early 1940, city decided to finish the draining.
 On 9 March 1940, a contract was signed with the consortium "Danish Group" for pouring 500,000 tons of sand on the section between the railway and the river, and from the station to the bridge.
 The same consortium (made of Danish companies "Kampsax", "Højgaard & Schultz" and "Carl Nielsen") was already hired by the city to start construction of New Belgrade, across the Sava.
 The "Sydhavnen" excavator was transported from Denmark, and was supposed to finish works by 1 October 1940.
 However, the excavator continued to work after the German occupation of Belgrade in April 1941.
 It finished works in 1943, completing the draining and filling of the former marsh.

+The section along the Karađorđeva Street continued to be flooded, especially during the torrential rains, when mud floods would flow down from Zeleni Venac.
+Especially damaging floods occurred on 25 July 1938, and in 1940 and in April 1941 (after the bombing of Belgrade), when the Sava spilled over.
+Despite constant protests to the Belgrade municipality, the protective embankment has not been built other than already existing one at the railway station.
+German occupational authorities began construction of the embankment in 1942.
+It was never finished, but some sections are still visible in the 2020s.